Needalife/Transaction-DPL/README.md

 ## Technologies Used

-The following technologies are employed in this project:
+The following technologies are used in this project:

 ### Data Storage and Processing